Category Archives: Hammer Horror

 A great scene occurs when Van Helsing arrives in town for a brandy and a drink at the local pub, its inhabitants suspicious and frightened, draping garlic over the entryway and hoping he will leave soon.

-The best part of House of Dracula is the atmosphere that we are treated to and the color razzles dazzle.
-The story is very good, but the texture powerfully shines through.
+The best part of House of Dracula is the atmosphere we are treated to and the color razzles dazzle.
+The story is good, but the texture powerfully shines through.

 Careful not to be too showy, director Terence Fisher, soon to be a Hammer horror main fixture, uses his limited budget to his advantage in clever form.